shreyasbgr/crystal_ai_voice_demo/README.md

 ---

-# Run the app locally
+# Running the app locally

 ## 🚀 Option 1: Run using local development